romitbhandari17/p-data-table/README.md

 ## Important points

-The custom selector for data-table <app-data-table> requires following as Input parameters:
+The custom selector for data-table requires following as Input parameters:
-  @Input() public rowsPerPage:number=3; // To specify records per page
+  @Input() public rowsPerPage:number=3; ** To specify records per page<br>
-  @Input() public recordsCount:number; // Total recorsd required for pagination
+  @Input() public recordsCount:number; // Total records required for pagination
   @Input() public loading:boolean; // Is true when loading image to be shown, and false for loading image to hide.
   @Input() public headerArray:[]; // the Heading Array for the data table
   @Input() public data:[]; // The actual data coming in the data table.

 The @Output parameters are as follows:
-  @Output() public pageChangeClick // The page change event coming on page change in drop down and click on prev, nect, first and last
+  @Output() public pageChangeClick ** The page change event coming on page change in drop down and click on prev, nect, first and last<br>
   @Output() public goToDetailsClick // The event coming on click of each row to go to its details
   @Output() public clickActionEvent:// Any custom event specified in header Array like 'edit' coming on each row in the example in the code.